How to Prepare for the Impending Mortgage Rate Rise

 Should you worry about the rate hike?

 This very much depends on the type of mortgage product you have, and how long your current mortgage deal has to run.
 Let’s first consider borrowers whose mortgages are on the lender’s Standard Variable Rate (SVR), or discounted schemes that offer a reduction to this rate.
 While SVRs usually aren’t explicitly linked to the Bank of England base rate, if the base rate goes up by 0.25% then it’s a pretty safe bet that most lenders will match the increase.
-The good news for those borrowers sitting on the lenders SVR is that in most cases you will be able to save money by either moving onto a different mortgage product with the same lender, or by remortgaging to new deal with a different provider.
+The good news for those borrowers sitting on the lenders SVR is that in most cases you will be able to save money by either moving onto a different mortgage product with the same lender or by remortgaging to a new deal with a different provider.
 This may not be the case should it be a discounted scheme so do check your mortgage terms before making any decisions.

 Most tracker mortgages are linked to the Bank of England base rate.
 That means that if the base rate goes up, your mortgage interest rate will go up by the same amount, therefore increasing your monthly payments.
-The latest rate rise was 0.25%, so for example an interest-only tracker mortgage with £150,000 outstanding would cost an extra £375 per year, or £31.25 per month.
+The latest rate rise was 0.25%, so, for example, an interest-only tracker mortgage with £150,000 outstanding would cost an extra £375 per year or £31.25 per month.
 For some people, the higher monthly payment might be easily absorbable into their disposable income, but for others, a mortgage price rise might be more difficult to afford.

 If you are on a fixed-rate mortgage, then you don’t need to worry about the recent rate hike affecting your mortgage payments right now.
 However, it still makes good sense to consider your options and whether it might be to your advantage to move to a different mortgage deal.
 This is especially true if you are nearing the end of your current deal and aren’t tied in with early repayment charges; some lenders have already withdrawn some of their cheaper fixed-rate deals in response to the rate increase, and it is possible that fixed-rate products will become more pricey in the short term as demand for them increases.